universalappfactory/mopidy-hearthis/README.rst

     :target: https://codecov.io/gh/universalappfactory/mopidy-hearthis
     :alt: Test coverage

-A mopidy backend to stream music from hearthis.at
+A mopidy backend to stream music from hearthis.at.

+Still at an early state but already working.
+Results from hearthis.at are not paged yet so results are limited to 20 Tracks at the moment.

 Installation